Steve-Fenton/stevefenton.co.uk/src/pages/blog/2017/11/typescript-using-classes-interfaces.md

 Let’s look at this way, the ISP states:

-> “…no client should be forced to depend on methods it does not use…”
+> …no client should be forced to depend on methods it does not use…

 Now imagine your class-as-an-interface has trickled out into five or six locations and you add a new method to the original class.
 Now you get errors because the method is missing.
 Functions that previously accepted an object will now reject it – because it is missing a member that the function doesn’t even need.
 This is not SOLID code.